typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/docs/guides/options.md

 ### `--excludeGroups`

 Excludes grouping by reflection kind so all members are rendered and sorted at the same level.
-Defaults to `false`
+Defaults to `false`.

 ```shell
 --excludeGroups <boolean>